tldr-pages/tldr/pages/windows/color.md

 `color /?`

-- Set the console foreground and background to a specific color:
+- Set the console foreground and background to a specific color using hexadecimal numbers (`1-9,a-f`):

 `color {{foreground_code}}{{background_code}}`